• Skip to main content

 Tara Teaspoon

 Coconut Key Lime Bars take my favorite classic pie and twist it with toasty coconut.
-The best part it they are easy to make and serve as squares.
+The bars are easy to make and serve.

 Print Recipe Pin Recipe